GTFOBins/GTFOBins.github.io/index.md

 title: GTFOBins
 ---

-GTFOBins is a curated list of Unix binaries that can be leveraged by an attacker to bypass system security restrictions.
+GTFOBins is a curated list of Unix binaries that can be exploited by an attacker to bypass local security restrictions.

 This was inspired by the [LOLBins and LOLScripts](https://github.com/api0cradle/LOLBAS) project for Windows environment.